Quasi-stationary solutions in non-Hermitian systems: Abstract

 \section{Abstract}

 Eigenstates exhibit localization at an open edge in a non-Hermitian lattice due to non-Hermitian skin effect.
 We here explore another interesting feature of non-Hermitian skin effect and predict quasi-stationary solutions, which are approximately time-independent.
 We show that the transition from such states to eigenstates is dramatically non-perturbative.
+We discuss that mathematically extending the boundary of long non-Hermitian lattices to infinity can lead to nontrivial solution.
 We consider a non-Hermitian variant of the Su-Schrieffer-Heeger (SSH) model and predict non-topological but robust quasi-stationary zero energy modes.